 Those appointed will receive an Oath of Office that they must have a Notary Public witness.
 ODA must receive your Oath of Office before commissioners can take any official action.

+Commodity commissioners carry out important decision-making for their specific commodity.
 Each year, commissioners develop and approve a budget using their commodity’s assessments for non-branded promotion, research, and education programs.
 Commissioners determine the projects and programs to fund with assessments that growers and harvesters pay.

 Looking for more information?
 Contact any one of the commissions using the commodity commission contact list.